 - Werner Westermann Juarez; Instituto Profesional Providencia, Santiago, Chile

-Applications for the first Institute for Open Leadership are now closed.
-We will re-open the application process for the second Institute in mid-2015.
-The second in-person Institute will take place in January 2016.
+Applications for the second Institute for Open Leadership will open in June 2015.
+The second in-person Institute will take place in February 2016.

 Who should apply to be an IOL Fellow?